Note-taking has become important in personal and professional life, but plenty of tools exist. Two of those are Nimbus Note and Evernote.

 The tool gives us a way to share notes’ links.
 You get a password protection option along with the public URL option.

 You can use Evernote and Nimbus Note on all of the popular devices.
-Nimbus Note can be used on web browsers, as well as on macOS, Windows, iPad, Android, and iOS devices.
+Nimbus Note can be installed on macOS, Windows, iPad, Android, and iOS devices.

 The web clipper browser extension is available on major browsers, including Chrome and Firefox.
-The extension can be used to save text, images, links, emails, and PDF files from the web.
+The extension can save text, images, links, emails, and PDF files from the web.